ashitavardhan/ashitavardhan/README.md

 - 👋 Hi, I’m Ashita Vardhan
-- 👀 I’m interested in web development and UI/UX design
+- 👀 I’m interested in Web Development and UI/UX design
-- 🔭 I'm currently working on frontend web-development projects
+- 🔭 I'm currently working on Frontend Web-Development projects
 - 🦄 Fun fact: I am trained in Kathak and love to read 🤓
 - 🌟 Open to New Opportunities and Collaborations